Yoram Koren, D.Sc.

 - Formulating feedback-based tool wear models of cutting tools

-- Inventing algorithms for autonomous motion of mobile robots, and building the fastest moving robot that was featured on CNN in 1988.
+- Pioneering autonomous motion algorithms for mobile robots, and building an extremly fast autonomous moving robot that was featured on CNN in 1988.

 - Developing robotics-aided devices for the disabled (Shared-control wheelchair; Navigation-belt for the blind)

 - Inventing the world’s-first snake robot and inflatable robots (patent holder)

 Prof. Koren believes in creating peace between warring countries by cooperation between students in both countries on projects in product design and its production (see Publications: Technology for Peace).
 This would be peace from the bottom up.
 People who don’t have reasonable jobs could be easily motivated to fight.
 People who have good jobs tend to live in peace.
 Production factories provide a whole range of diverse jobs that fit a variety of skill levels, from entry-level factory workers to engineers and business professionals.
 Production engineering may be a catalyst that speed up the world’s peace process.